What's New?

 Bug Fixes and Maintenance

 This release mainly focuses on fixing bugs and improving robustness and user experience.
-These affect a range of functionalities in MTest, e.g. licence management, coverage and testbed generation.
+These affect various functionalities in MTest, e.g. the support of Matlab 2022b and an updated licence management.

 Installation